New York Knicks Odds

 While it can be tough for current fans to remember, the Knicks were once regular participants in the postseason.
 From the 1987-88 season through to the 2000-01 campaign, the club made the playoffs every year.
 During that run, the Knicks had memorable playoff battles with clubs such as the Chicago Bulls, Indiana Pacers, and Miami Heat.

 The new Knicks nucleus is intriguing, so hopefully, they get some time to mesh and grow together.
-Here’s a look back at the per game leaders in key statistical categories over the last five seasons in New York.
+Here’s a look back at the per game leaders in key statistical categories over the last seven seasons in New York.

 |2020-21||Julius Randle - 24.1||Julius Randle - 10.2||Julius Randle - 6.0|